 I struggled to let go, to move on, to accept that I couldn’t fix this broken dream just like I couldn’t fix the dream of having my father heal and stay alive.
-I so badly wanted my dad at my high school graduation, my wedding, and the births of my children.
+I so badly wanted my dad with me to celebrate my graduations, my wedding, the births of my children.
 It has been so hard to let go, to let myself surrender these broken dreams to God.

 I feel deeply and it’s okay to grieve loss for as long as we need, but for me I realized my chronic grief was hurting me more than it was helping me heal.
 I became stuck.
 I stopped living.
 My body was present, but my mind lived in the past trying to analyze, overthink, and find a way to fix unfixable problems.

 1) Praying someone to stay alive doesn’t always work, no matter how great your faith.
 Our time is not always God’s time.
 Our will is not always God’s will.

 2) I can’t “do the work” for another to heal their past trauma, as much as I desperately want.
 I can’t change anyone except myself.

 I have tried to do things my own way, to do the work for others, to fix others because I could not fix my dad.

 I have lived the past over and over expecting a different solution.
 And that, my friend, is the very definition of insanity, and why letting go of the past and surrendering our will to God is so important.

 Through many years of hard life experiences, trauma counseling, and doing the healing work for myself, I have learned that change requires the same from all who want to step out of brokenness, from all who want to let go of the broken dreams of the past, from all who want to step into being your greatest empowered healthy self, the person you were always called to be.